zabbix/zabbix/templates/app/gitlab_http/README.md

 This template works with self-hosted GitLab instances.
 Internal service metrics are collected from GitLab /-/metrics endpoint.
 To access the metrics, the client IP address must be [explicitly allowed](https://docs.gitlab.com/ee/administration/monitoring/ip_whitelist.html).
+Or second method, using token variable from http://your.gitlab.address/admin/health_check (fill {$GITLAB.HEALTH.TOKEN} macro with variable path like "?token=your_token").
 Don't forget to change the macros {$GITLAB.URL}.
 Also, see the Macros section for a list of macros used to set trigger values.